mr-hritu/sticker-thief/README.md

 # Stickers thief bot

-I made this bot because I was exausted of wasting my time looking for _that_ perfect sticker to use among all my installed packs.
+I made this bot because I was tired of wasting my time looking for _that_ perfect sticker to use, among all my installed packs.

 Features: